CD10 Core: Injuries

 Also note that if the Lethality is less than 1, no save is needed.
 The injury defaults to a Scratch.
 Do not waste time performing a check when Lethality is less than 1.

 Failing the save results in a Serious Injury.
-A Serious Injury is potentially life-threatening and will heavily debilitate you and cause fatal bleeding that must be dealt with.
-A Serious injury is a broken bone, a slashed muscle, a pierced limb or a cracked skull.
-The attack that caused the injury deals twice the listed amount of Shock.
-Taking a Serious Injury also means that you are Down and Out after you complete this particular combat segment.
+A serious injury is potentially life-threatening and may heavily debilitate you.
+If you recieve a serious injury, you take two wounds on the tracker and the attack deals double Shock.
+A serious injury is a broken bone, a slashed muscle, a pierced limb or a cracked skull.
+Taking a serious injury also means that you are Down and Out after you complete this particular combat segment.
 This status is explained below.

 Making the save with 0 Excess (Status Quo) results in a Serious Injury, with the difference that you are not Down and Out because of it.
 Somehow you find the strength to power through the pain.

 A fumbled save cause a Fatal Injury.
-Like the name implies, a Fatal Injury is likely to kill you in relatively short order.
-A Fatal Injury means that you are immediately Down and Out the moment you take the injury.
+Like the name implies, a fatal injury is likely to kill you in relatively short order.
+A fatal injury means that you are immediately Down and Out the moment you take the injury.
+You also take triple the amount of Shock from the attack and list 6 Wounds on the tracker.
 You cannot continue fighting and will fall to the ground.
-A character who receives a Fatal Injury will die within 1D10 hours unless they receive Surgery (DC12 check).
+A character who receives a Fatal Injury will die within 1D10 hours unless they receive Surgery (DC 9 check).

 If the Advanced Combat module is used hit location has an impact on how Fatal Injuries are handled.